btrofimo/baserow/docs/technical/field-metadata.md

 - **Deferred broadcasting**: Uses `transaction.on_commit()` to ensure data consistency
 - **Targeted updates**: Only affected rows notified
 - **Lightweight messages**: Metadata-only updates skip row value serialization

-## Known Limitations

-The field metadata system is currently in its initial implementation phase.
-The following limitations exist:

-### Not Yet Supported

-1. **Undo/Redo**: Metadata changes are not tracked by the undo/redo system
-   - Undoing a row update will not restore previous metadata
-   - Metadata changes happen outside the action history tracking

-2. **Import/Export**: Metadata is not included in table exports
-   - CSV/JSON/XML exports only contain field values, not metadata
-   - Importing data will not restore metadata from previous exports
-   - Duplicating tables/rows will not copy metadata

-3. **Snapshots**: Metadata is not included in table snapshots
-   - Restoring a snapshot will not restore metadata states
-   - Metadata is treated as ephemeral, not part of the data model

-4. **Field Duplication**: When duplicating fields, metadata is NOT copied
-   - Metadata is field-specific and tied to field IDs
-   - Duplicated fields get new IDs, so old metadata doesn't apply
-   - New field instances start with empty metadata
-   - This is by design - metadata tracks current state, not historical field configurations

-5. **Row History**: Metadata changes are not tracked in row history
-   - Viewing historical row versions will not show metadata at that time
-   - Only current metadata state is available

-6. **Webhooks**: Metadata changes may not trigger all expected webhooks
-   - The `rows_metadata_updated` signal is separate from `rows_updated`
-   - Existing webhook filters may not capture metadata-only changes

-### Design Considerations

-- **Ephemeral nature**: Metadata is intentionally designed as supplementary information that tracks current state, not historical data

-### When to Use Metadata vs. Regular Fields

-**Use metadata for**:
-- Temporary state (generation status, validation state)
-- System-generated information (timestamps, error messages)
-- UI-only information that doesn't need to be exported
-- Information that changes frequently and doesn't need history

-## Summary

-The field metadata system provides:

-1. **Flexible storage** via JSONB column
-2. **Type-safe access** via handler classes
-3. **API integration** via registry pattern
-4. **Real-time updates** via websocket signals
-5. **Efficient querying** via GIN indexes
-6. **Atomic operations** via PostgreSQL functions
-7. **Extensible design** for future metadata types

-The system is currently used for AI field generation status tracking but can be extended to support validation states, computation caching, sync status, and other per-field, per-row metadata needs.